esraa-saleh/mywebsite/content/creativewrite/Our Bed of Rocks/index.md

 ## The poem

-The physical manifestation of feelings on a journey from rock bottom to the ahcieved reality of a dream.
+The physical manifestation of feelings on a journey from rock bottom to the achieved reality of a dream.

 ---------------------------------------